 These semi-wild animals are monitored and cared for, with help from community members, to ensure they are comfortably reorientated to life in the wild.

-Skilled professionals, ensuring that animals stay within their natural environments and have the best chance at survival there, are at the heart of this line of conservation work.
+Skilled professionals, who ensure animals stay within their natural environments and have the best chance at survival, are at the heart of this line of conservation work.

 7) Climate awareness educator

-And, since all life on earth is affected by climate, conserving natural environments and animals means that we need to have more climate awareness.
+All life on Earth is affected by climate change.
+In order to safeguard natural environments and animals, we need to have more climate awareness.

-What are we without water?
-Well with many a natural disaster having been caused by water shortages, history has shown us that we are at the mercy of our water supplies.
+With many natural disasters caused by water shortages, history has shown us that we are at the mercy of our water supplies.